All Products

 Note

-• If you want the Apache Paimon result table to read the result that is obtained by using the partial-update mechanism in streaming mode, you must set the changelog-producer parameter to lookup or full-compaction.
+• If you want the Apache Paimon sink table to read the result that is obtained by using the partial-update mechanism in streaming mode, you must set the changelog-producer parameter to lookup or full-compaction.

 • When you use the partial-update mechanism, delete messages cannot be processed.
 You can set the partial-update.ignore-delete parameter to true to ignore delete messages.